 Guapdad 4000 attends the 62nd Annual GRAMMY Awards at STAPLES Center on January 26, 2020 in Los Angeles, California. ( Emma McIntyre/Getty Images for The Recording Academy)

-Guapdad 4000 isn’t like anyone you’ve met.
-For starters, the West Oakland rapper is part of the Marvel Universe’s Shang-Chi and the Legend of the Ten Rings soundtrack, something he’s proud about as a comic head.
+Guapdad 4000 isn’t your prototypical rapper.
+For starters, the West Oakland artist is part of the Marvel Universe’s Shang-Chi and the Legend of the Ten Rings soundtrack, something he’s proud about as a comic head.

 “I’m a huge Marvel fan and it was the first Asian American movie.
 I knew they was finna go crazy,” he says.
 “I was juiced.
 Especially to champion my Filipino side as a part of that.
 And it takes place in the Bay?
 Not even Thanos could snap me out of that.”

-If you don’t know Guap, he’s an essential player in the Bay Area’s latest wave of Filipino American artists who’ve taken over the scene with their eclectic, unparalleled and hella vibrant contributions.
-You can’t talk about Bay Area music in 2021 without mentioning him or the “same squad, same squad” of Fil Ams here, including H.E.R, Ruby Ibarra, Rocky Rivera, P-Lo, Kuya Beats and Saweetie, to name a a few.
+If you don’t know Guap, he’s an essential player in the Bay Area’s latest wave of Filipino American artists who’ve taken over the scene with their eclectically unparalleled vibrancy.
+You can’t talk about Bay Area music in 2021 without mentioning him or the “same squad, same squad” of Fil Ams from here, including H.E.R, Ruby Ibarra, Rocky Rivera, P-Lo, Kuya Beats and Saweetie, to name a a few.

-The list doesn’t even include the unquantifiable amount of genuine community work, activism and representation each artist has provided throughout Northern California and beyond over their careers and lifetimes.
-It also doesn’t mention those Pinoys and Pinays who paved the path for this ascendance to happen.
+This list doesn’t even include the unquantifiable amount of genuine community work, activism and representation each artist has provided throughout Northern California and beyond over their careers and lifetimes.
+It also doesn’t even touch on the OG Pinoys and Pinays who certainly paved the path for this ascendance to happen.

 A-Side: Chicken Adobo